 The name of the runtime.
 For EVM this would be

 @kyvejs/evm for example.
-It is used in the protocol node to double
+It is used in the protocol validator to double

 check if the node actually supports this runtime and can take part in the upload/validation process.